parisb40/parisb40-HW-2/README.md

-# parisb40-HW-2
+# parisb40-HW-1
-the secomd homework for the class
+the first homework for the class